The 2026 issue of Rice Engineering and Computing Magazine is here!

 Summer Engineering Experience Prepares Students for the Future

-The Summer Engineering Experience gives early-stage students professional engineering opportunities.
+The Summer Engineering Experience continues to provide early-stage students with professional engineering opportunities.

 REA by the Numbers